klaytn/servicechain-deploy/README.md

 instead you can use provided scripts.

 **IMPORTANT** This tool is for test purpose.
-Using this tool without modification in production is discorouged.
+Using this tool without modification in production is strongly discorouged.

 ### Modules
 1. klaytn-terraform